keptn/lifecycle-toolkit/dashboards/grafana/README.md

 make apply-configmaps
 ```

-If you prefere to prepare the dashboards for the examples and importing them as json you can use:
+If you prefer to prepare the dashboards for the examples and importing them as json you can use:

 ```shell
 make import-json